 DIY Looping With Omnipod: Tips and What to Expect

 Authors’ Note: this is not medical advice.
-This insight is based on experiences using DIY Loop, thoughts as a CDE and information from the Loop team.
+This insight is based on experiences using DIY Loop, thoughts as a certified diabetes educator (CDE) and information from the Loop team.
 Please consult with your healthcare team before making any self-management decisions.
 DIY Omnipod Loop is STILL EXPERIMENTAL and is being used off-label.

 Loop recently released a branch that adds support for Omnipod users, adding to the already existing support for certain models of older Medtronic pumps.
-Many people with T1D and their caregivers are excited to set it up and use it!
+Many people with type 1 diabetes (T1D) and their caregivers are excited to set it up and use it!
 But, before you start Loop, it is important to understand where Loop is different than typical pumping.
-Loop at the surface is much like traditional Omnipod use; you’ll enter basal rates, carb ratios, target blood glucose range, and insulin sensitivities into your Loop app.
+Loop at the surface is much like traditional Omnipod use; you’ll enter basal rates, carb ratios, target blood glucose range and insulin sensitivities into your Loop app.
 When you go to eat a meal, you’ll still be entering in a carb estimate and Loop will provide you with a bolus recommendation.

 What happens after that though is where Loop takes a new path.
 Loop predicts your future blood glucose over the next six hours based on those settings, meals, and any insulin on board.
 Using the prediction, Loop automates insulin delivery using temporary basal rates to help reach your target blood glucose.
 If your predicted blood glucose drops below your suspend threshold, Loop will temporary suspend insulin to prevent a low.
 If you are predicted to go above your target blood glucose, Loop will set a higher temporary basal rate to help.